The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Learning stabilizer groups

 with Pauli $X$ operators supported on even and odd sites, in that

 holds true.
 This symmetry is referred to as a $\ZZ_2 \times \ZZ_2$-symmetry.
-Although $|\psi\rangle$ admits an explicit matrix product state representation---obtained by applying a layer of controlled‑$Z$ gates to a product state---any constant depth quantum circuit mapping it to the trivial product state must break the $\ZZ_2\times\ZZ_2$ symmetry.
-Consequently, the cluster state and the trivial product state belong to distinct SPT phases \cite{QIQM,RevModPhys.93.045003}.
-Motivated by this, we define the hidden global symmetry problem, closely related to the hidden stabilizer group problem.
+Although $|\psi\rangle$ admits an explicit matrix product state representation---obtained by applying a layer of controlled‑$Z$ gates to a product state---any constant depth quantum circuit mapping it to the trivial product state vector $\ket{+}^{\otimes n}$ must break the $\ZZ_2\times\ZZ_2$ symmetry.
+Consequently, the cluster state and the trivial product state, while sharing the global symmetry group generated by $P_e,P_o$, belong to distinct SPT phases \cite{zengQuantumInformationMeets2019a,ciracMatrixProductStates2021}.
+Motivated by this, we define the hidden global symmetry problem, closely related to the hidden stabilizer group problem from \cref{def:hidden-stabilizer-group}.